 DO NOT TOUCH THE HEALING PIGMENTED AREA WITH YOUR FINGERS.
 THEY MAY HAVE BACTERIA ON THEM AND CREATE AN INFECTION

-Apply a very, very thin coat of Aquaphor, Vaseline or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for 7-10 days.
+Apply a very, very thin coat of the provided AfterInked lotion, Aquaphor or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for 7-10 days, or until you are done peeling.
 Discontinue after peeling has completed.
-If you are using bacitracin, discontinue after the first 48 hours and switch to Aquaphor or Vaseline for remaining days

-To clean, always use a clean q-tip and with it dry, wipe off the existing ointment that are on your brows, dampen another q-tip and with just a little bit of water and gently wipe clean.
+To clean, always use a clean, dry q-tip to wipe off the existing ointment that are on your brows, dampen another q-tip and with just a little bit of water and gently wipe clean.
 Pat dry with a clean/dry tissue and reapply the ointment.

 For the first 24 hours, lymph fluids may surface of the brow, in which case, take a clean/dry tissue and dab gently over the area.

-For the first 24 hours, avoid any contact with water
+For the first 72 hours, avoid any contact with water.

 If slight crust appears on the pigmented surface, do not force removal by picking or scratching!
 You will remove pigment along with the crusting and create potential for scarring

-After 24 hours, you may use a gentle cleanser with your finger tips to wash the area, pat the area dry with a clean towel or tissue.
+After 72 hours, you may use a gentle cleanser with your finger tips to wash the area, pat the area dry with a clean paper towel or tissue.
 DO NOT SCRUB OR RUB FORCEFULLY.

 The procedure may have some peeling on or around the third day.
 This is a normal part of the healing process on some clients.

-Avoid products containing Aloe Vera, Vitamin E during the healing time
+Avoid products containing Aloe Vera during the healing time.